 Any of these approaches might be magical, but without lines of business that exchange something of value between you and your customers, you have nothing to make the magic visible.
 Your lines of business are what generate the products or services of value for your customer.
-And in this brief chapter that belies its importance, you’ll learn why lines of business are important, why they are ends not means, and how to construct them.